 Each of the poetry prompts below asks you to choose a different kind of subject.
-The prompts are designed to get you thinking about what matters to you and why, and then to express your feelings through poetry.
+The prompts are designed to get you thinking about what matters to you and why and then inspire you to express your feelings through poetry.

 - Someone you love: The most traditional odes are written to extol the virtues of a loved one.
-Who do you love?
+Whom do you love?
 Tell them why with a poem.